rafael-minuesa/Dashboard-Launchpad/README.md

 ### Installation

 1. Download the latest release
-2. Upload to `/wp-content/plugins/dashboard-launchpad/`
+2. Upload to `/wp-content/plugins/simple-launchpad/`
 3. Activate through the 'Plugins' menu in WordPress
-4. Go to **Settings → Dashboard Launchpad** to configure
+4. Go to **Settings → SImple Launchpad** to configure

 ### Basic Usage